khosbilegt/github-to-mermaid/README.md

 - Outputs SVG files for easy embedding and sharing.

 ## 🎯 Roadmap
+- Actual filtering based on time range and aggregation.
 - Bunch of different statistics that can be extracted from Github API.
 - Support for Private Repositories.
 - Possibly adapters for different version control systems (Gitlab?).